 - General social SDGs are considered to be:

-- SDG5 (Equality);
+- SDG5 (Gender Equality);

-- SDG10 (Reduced inequality); and
+- o SDG10 (Reduced inequalities); and

-- SDG16 (Peaceful and inclusive societies)
+- SDG16 (Peace, justice and strong institutions)

 - General environmental SDGs are considered to be:

 - SDG12 (Sustainable consumption and production); and

-- SDG13 (Combating climate change).
+- o SDG13 (Climate action).

 - Sector-specific environmental SDGs are considered to be:

 - SDG6 (Clean Water and Sanitation);

-- SDG7 (Sustainable Energy for All);
+- SDG7 (Affordable and clean energy);

 - SDG11 (Sustainable Cities and Communities);

-- SDG14 (Oceans and Marine Resources); and
+- SDG14 (Life below water); and

-- SDG15 (Ecosystems and Biodiversity).
+- SDG15 (Life on land).

 - Sector-specific social goals are considered to be:

 - SDG1 (No Poverty);

-- SDG2 (No Hunger);
+- SDG2 (Zero Hunger);

 - SDG3 (Good Health and Well-being);

-- SDG4 (Education);
+- SDG4 (Quality Education);

-- SDG8 (Decent Work Conditions and Economic Growth);
+- SDG8 (Decent Work and Economic Growth);

-- o SDG9 (Sustainable Industry, Innovations and Infrastructure); and
+- SDG9 (Industry, Innovation and Infrastructure); and

-- SDG17 (Implementation and Global Partnership).
+- SDG17 (Partnership for the goals).

-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the fund.
+No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Fund.